'Interestingly, the mobilisation of the US

 of the South African anti-Apartheid movement in the past.'

 By Ramzy Baroud: The adage goes, "Be careful what you wish for, because you might just get it."
-Indeed, this is the very predicament in which the influential American Israel Public Affairs Committee (AIPAC) could soon find itself.
+Indeed, this is the very predicament in which the influential American Israel Public Affairs Committee (AIPAC) could soon find itself.- and other western governments

 In its obsessive efforts to defeat the Palestinian-led boycott movement, AIPAC will soon force the revisitation of a long-dormant debate on the illegal Israeli military occupation of Palestine.